4GeeksAcademy/python-http-requests-api-tutorial-exercises/exercises/07-project-list-image/README.md

 3. Find the last project on the list.
 4. Find the last image of that project.
 5. Print the image URL on the console.
-6. You dont need to loop, jsut use the positions (index).
+6. No need to loop, just use the numerical positions (index) to access the information